 Apple

-We’ve heard good things about watchOS 10.4 in the early going, but we’ve also heard about problems plaguing Apple’s latest upgrade.
+We’ve heard good things about watchOS 10.6.1’s performance, but we’ve also heard about problems plaguing Apple’s latest upgrade.

-Some of these issues will probably dissipate after a day or two while others may require a fix from Apple in a new watchOS 10 update down the line.
+Some of these issues may dissipate while others may require a fix from Apple in a new version of watchOS 10 down the road.

-In this watchOS 10 problems guide we’ll take you through the most prominent bugs and performance issues.
+In this guide to watchOS 10 problems we’ll take you through the most prominent bugs and performance issues.

 We’ll show you where to find potential fixes for the most common watchOS 10 problems and provide you with some resources that will help if you run into trouble on your watch.